-Ask yourself, “Does it make sense for the house and the situation?”
-This requires giving some thought to the big picture.
-If you think a concession may be warranted, talk with your agent to get their thoughts and expertise on the matter.
-After all, this is exactly why you hired them.
-Your realtor should be able to offer some insight as to what can reasonably be negotiated and what should be embraced as-is.
+Ask yourself, "Does it make sense for the house and the situation?"
+Give some thought to the big picture.
+If you think a concession may be warranted, talk with your agent and get a second opinion.
+After all, this is precisely why you've got one on your team.
+Your Realtor should be able to offer insight into what to negotiate and what to embrace as-is.

 - The sellers

-Keep in mind, sellers are people too.
-As much as everyone wants to save money buying a house, selling your house is also a big part of your real estate investment and livelihood.
-It’s wise to take a moment to put yourself in the homeowner’s position, and consider how you might view the concession request.
+Keep in mind that sellers are people too.
+As much as everyone wants to save money buying a house, selling your home is also a big part of your real estate investment and livelihood.
+Take a moment to put yourself in the homeowner's position and consider how you might view the concession request.

 - Goodwill and opportunity

-The escrow process can be a long one if you damage your relationship with the seller immediately, it can be a long and bumpy road.
+The escrow process can feel very long if you damage your relationship with the seller immediately.
 Are you doing inspections?
+Do the sellers need a rent back?
 That may be a perfect opportunity to ask for a concession.
-Do the seller’s need a rent back?

-The process of buying and selling can be stressful, and there’s a lot of non-monetary value to having a positive relationship between all parties as you move through negotiations, use milestones throughout the process to gradually get what you want, but of course be prepared for the seller to say no as well.
+Buying and selling can be stressful.
+There's a lot of non-monetary value to having a positive relationship between all parties as you move through negotiations.
+Use milestones throughout the process to gradually get what you want, but of course, be prepared for the seller to say no as well.

-There is a famous story around our office of a buyer who was trying to buy a luxury estate in the downturn of 2011.
-The buyer kept nickel-and-diming the seller who was in a pinch at the time.
+There is a famous story around our office of a client who was trying to buy a luxury estate in the downturn of 2011.
+The buyer kept nickel-and-diming the seller, who was in a pinch at the time.

-After several counters, the buyer countered one last time asking for the riding lawn mower, and the seller said enough is enough and cancelled the transaction.
-The seller knew the market was starting to turn, and used the counter offer opportunity to cancel the entire the deal.
-That house 7 years later is worth roughly $500,000 more than their contract price.
+After several counters, the buyer countered one last time asking for the riding lawnmower.
+The seller said enough is enough and canceled the entire transaction.
+The seller knew the market was starting to turn and used the counter offer opportunity to cancel the whole deal.
+Nearly a decade later, that house is worth roughly $500,000 more than their contract price.

-Beware of being too greedy when it’s a buyer’s market because it can comeback to haunt you.
+Beware of being too greedy when it's a buyer's market.
+It could come back to haunt you.

 When seller concessions are a reasonable option

-When it comes down to it, purchasing a home is a back and forth negotiation with the ultimate goal of finding a win-win for both the seller and the buyer.
-Sometimes asking the seller to give a little to make the deal happen is more favorable to the seller, and that’s ultimately when it makes the most sense to ask.
+Purchasing a home is a back and forth negotiation with the ultimate goal of finding a win-win for both the seller and the buyer.
+Sometimes asking the seller to give a little to make the deal happen is more favorable to the seller, and that's when it makes the most sense to ask.

 1. In a buyers' market

-Sometimes, there’s just room for negotiation and it can be as simple as that.
-This is often true when a home is overpriced, the sellers are on a time crunch or any number of other situations.
-However, if the house is fairly priced, asking for a concession may get your offer shot down or start the relationship off on a bad foot.
-It’s an important thing to keep in mind, but if the sellers have left room to negotiate, this could be a perfect strategy for both parties to close the deal.
+Sometimes, there's simply more room for negotiation than other times.
+It can be as simple as that.
+This is often true when a home is overpriced, or the sellers are on a time crunch.
+However, if the house is priced fairly, asking for a concession may get your offer shot down or start the relationship off on the wrong foot.
+It's an important thing to keep in mind, but if the sellers have left space to negotiate, this could be a perfect strategy for both parties to close the deal.

-If there’s damage or something in less than acceptable condition, that’s a great time to ask the seller if they’re willing to meet in the middle.
-Whether it’s the carpets or a red flag that turned up during the inspections, if you’re seeing something that’s making you uneasy but you still love the home, requesting a concession can be a really great compromise between both parties.
+If there's damage or something in less than acceptable condition, that's a great time to ask the seller if they're willing to meet in the middle.
+If you see something that makes you uneasy but still want the home, requesting a concession can be a great way to strike a compromise.

-At this point, you’re already in contract, and the seller has invested time in the transaction, turned other offers away, and will risk having to make additional mortgage and utility payments if the deal goes south and they have to start shopping for a buyer from scratch.
-The seller might be willing to concede to more at this point than before, simply to save the hassle it would be if the whole sale fell apart.
+At this point, you're already in contract.
+The seller has invested time in the transaction, turned other offers away, and risk having to make additional mortgage and utility payments if the deal goes south.
+The seller might be willing to concede to more at this point than before, simply to save the hassle of starting again from scratch.